nxadm/syntastic-perl6/README.md

 $ vim my_perl6_program
 ```

-## Issues
+## Make this plugin better
+- Send a PR and make the code (vimscript) the code where needed.
+- Send a PR and add test for error cases not yet tested (see the t directory)
+or -more importantely- catched.
-Post an issue if you found Perl 6 syntax (compile) errors not yet catched
+- Post an issue if you find a bug or find errors not catched.
+In that case
-within vim.
-Copy-paste the error (e.g. within vim: :!perl6 -c %) and a sample
+copy-paste the error (e.g. within vim: :!perl6 -c %) and post a sample
-of the error code in question.
+of the erroneous Perl 6 code in question.

 ## Implemented compile time errors
 - Show regular errors of the type: